reissbaker/compo/NOTES.md

 one interface/object that controls all of physics and does a single update step, with exportable physics components that get added to the engine and the game components.

+Cool idea: decorators.
+Two ways to do it:

+1. Decorator class that can instantiate components.
+You pass Component objects to it.
+2. Decorator class, instantiates components -- but instead of passing Component objects to it, you make the Component class have a `decorate` method, and you can pass decorators into it.